 On the team member’s profile page in the Admin Center, you choose which Zendesk Suite products the team member has access to and also their role (what actions they are allowed to take in each of the selected products).

 As you can see above, all team members have access to Support; however what they are allowed to do in Support (and in the other products) is based on their assigned role.
 See Setting roles and access in Zendesk Admin Center.

 Each product contains an admin role, which allows the person assigned to this role to access the product’s admin settings to do things such as configuring the product, setting up workflows, and so on.
 You can assign the admin role to as many people as you need to.

 Agents provide customer support, interact with end users (via email, chat, messaging, voice, and other channels) and solve their support issues.
 Admins are also agents.

 What an admin or agent can do in a product varies.
 Also, there are additional roles for each product.
 The role options are displayed when you click the Role drop-down list.
-For a detailed explanation of the roles for each product, see About team member roles in Zendesk Admin Center.
+For a detailed explanation of the roles for each product, see About team member product roles and access.